-- 2.2.27 Council is committed to ensuring its councillors are up to date with contemporary issues facing council and the community, and local government in NSW. - 2.2.28 Council will set aside a total amount of \$4,000 annually in its budget to facilitate councillor attendance at conferences and seminars.
-This allocation is for all councillors.
-The general manager will ensure that access to expenses relating to conferences and seminars is distributed equitably. - 2.2.29 Approval to attend a conference or seminar is subject to a written request to the general manager.
-In assessing a councillor request, the general manager must consider factors including the: - relevance of the topics and presenters to current council priorities and business and the exercise of the councillor's civic duties - cost of the conference or seminar in relation to the total remaining budget.

-- 2.2.30 Council will meet the reasonable cost of registration fees, transportation and accommodation associated with attendance at conferences approved by the general manager.
+- 2.2.27 Council is committed to ensuring its Councillors are up to date with contemporary issues facing Council and the community, and local government in NSW. - 2.2.28 Council will set aside a total amount of \$5,000 annually in its budget to facilitate Councillor attendance at conferences and seminars.
+This allocation is for all Councillors (i.e. \$5,000 per year).
+The General Manager will ensure that access to expenses relating to conferences and seminars is distributed equitably. - 2.2.29 Approval to attend a conference or seminar is subject to a written request to the General Manager.
+In assessing a Councillor request, the General Manager must consider factors including the: - relevance of the topics and presenters to current Council priorities and business and the exercise of the Councillor's civic duties - cost of the conference or seminar in relation to the total remaining budget. - 2.2.30 Council will meet the reasonable cost of registration fees, transportation and accommodation associated with attendance at conferences approved by the General

+Manager.
 Council will also meet the reasonable cost of meals when they are not included in the conference fees.
-Reimbursement for accommodation and meals not included in the conference fees will be subject to Clauses 6.18-6.21 [2.2.18-21]. - 2.2.31 Council will not meet registration fees for a partner accompanying a delegate on conferences, training sessions or seminars.
-The councillor, including any expenses incurred in an accompanying person's program, will meet all expenses.
+Reimbursement for accommodation and meals not included in the conference fees will be subject to Clauses 6.18-6.21 [2.2.18-21].

+2.2.31 Council will not meet registration fees for a partner accompanying a delegate on conferences, training sessions or seminars.
+The Councillor, including any expenses incurred in an accompanying person's program, will meet all expenses.

-Information and communications technology (ICT) expenses
+Information and communications technology

+ICT Devices

-2.2.32 Council will provide councillors with appropriate ICT devices and services up to a limit of \$3,000 for each councillor, at the commencement of each term.
+2.2.32 Council will provide Councillors with appropriate ICT devices and services up to a limit of \$3,000 for each Councillor, at the commencement of each term.
 This may include tablets, mobile phones and a notebook / laptop (including appropriate software).
 The determination as to what equipment will be provided will be made by the General Manger based upon Council's general ICT program and identifiable business needs.
 Council will replace or update equipment where required and as appropriate.